50 Most Valuable Dimes Worth Money

-Dimes are ten-cent coins initially introduced in the U.S. in 1796, during the early years of the United States Federal Mint.
+Dimes have been ten-cent coins since they were introduced in the U.S. in 1796 during the early years of the United States Federal Mint.

 1897 barber silver dime